hfboyce/my-website/content/resources/index.md

 +++

-## Archiving webpages/links and literature that has been particularly helpful in my work and projects
+#### _Archiving webpages/links and literature that has been particularly helpful in my work and projects_

-**Coming Soon**
+---
+Coming Soon

+---